 Besides, when availing one, look for lenders like Bajaj Finserv who offer less stringent rules on their credit card policies.

 They also bring you pre-approved offers on credit cards and loans that make procuring them quick and hassle-free.
 These pre-approved offers are applicable on credit cards, personal loans, business loans, home loans, and on numerous other financial products as well.
 You can check out your pre-approved offer by sharing a few necessary details like your name and contact number.

-Once you have availed the card, you must learn how to read your credit card statement correctly to eliminate confusions.
+Once you have availed the card, you must learn how to read your credit card statement correctly to eliminate confusion.